 PRIMARY JOB DUTIES

-Complies with hospitals corporate compliance program including, but not limited to, the Code of Conduct, laws and regulations, and hospital policies and procedures and promotion of patient rights including confidentiality.
+Complies with the hospitals Corporate Compliance Program including, but not limited to, the Code of Conduct, laws and regulations, and hospital policies and procedures.

 Must be free from governmental sanctions involving health care and/or financial practices.

 Education: Graduate of an accredited school of nursing.

 Certifications required: See Cardiopulmonary Resuscitation Certification Policy and Certifications/Education Requirements Policy.

 Essential Technical/Motor Skills: Hand/eye coordination in order to give injections, draw blood, start IVs, use computer, etc. Speaking clearly to communicate with patients, families, physicians and staff regarding patient condition and care.

 Interpersonal Skills: Ability to develop positive interaction with patients, patient families, physicians and staff in order to effectively care for the patients.